NYCB Investors Have Opportunity to Lead New York Community Bancorp, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against New York Community Bancorp, Inc. ("NYCB" or the "Company") (NYSE: NYCB).
+LOS ANGELES, Feb.
+15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against New York Community Bancorp, Inc. ("NYCB" or the "Company") (NYSE: NYCB).

 Class Period: March 1, 2023 – January 30, 2024